Skip to main content

 Making an effort to understand children and their families can create opportunities for you to better support the children in your care.

-Culture and diversity affect all ages and stages of development—infancy, preschool, school-age, and beyond.
-It is important to recognize and incorporate a child’s culture into their learning environment.
+A child's culture influences the experiences that they have, their interactions and behaviors, the ways they develop throughout their lifespan.
 Culture refers to the shared experiences, traditions, and history of different groups of people.
-Cultural differences may include differences in views of family and community, expectations of children, roles of parents and children, and value placed on education.
+This may include differences in how individuals view family and community, expectations of children, roles of parents and children, and value placed on education.

 Some very important learning occurs during the first years of life.
 For example, infants and toddlers learn new words, ways of interacting with others, how to communicate, self-help skills, and how to play.
 Preschoolers are learning how to interact with peers and adults, how to express their emotions, and how to become more independent.
-During the school-age years, children learn a great deal about backgrounds, heritage, and culture from their family and their peers.
-Many of their behaviors are also influenced by their culture, for example the age at which they can stay home alone, the nature of hanging out with friends, and their interactions with adults.
+During the school-age years, children learn a great deal about their backgrounds, from their family and their peers.
+Many of their behaviors are also influenced by their backgrounds and experiences, for example the age at which they can stay home alone, the nature of hanging out with friends, and their interactions with adults.

-Culture is a significant factor in the ways families raise their children and how you, as a caregiver, provide care for each individual child.
-Examine your own cultural experiences and consider how these experiences affect your practice with children and families.
+Culture plays a significant role in the ways families raise their children and how you, as a caregiver, provide care for each individual child.
+Examine your own experiences and consider how these experiences affect your practice with children and families.
 Each individual brings specific values, beliefs, and assumptions about child rearing and development to their work.
 In almost every type of routine you perform, your values about it were shaped by your family, childhood, and training.

 As you work with children and families, it is important to recognize your values and beliefs and the ways in which they may differ from others.
 For example, a parent might expect his child to use a pacifier at naptime, and you expect a child to stop using a pacifier during the toddler stage.
 Or a parent might expect a toddler to begin using a spoon and fork around age 3 when you might expect this behavior around 20 months.

-Sometimes, you might feel unsure about how to care for a child or how to engage families who have very different experiences and cultures, including those who speak an unfamiliar language or practice unfamiliar religious customs.
+Sometimes, you might feel unsure about how to care for a child or how to engage families who have very different experiences and backgrounds, including those who speak an unfamiliar language or practice unfamiliar religious customs.
 You can acknowledge these differences and demonstrate an interest in the family to build a relationship and learn ways to provide support for their children in your care.
-For example, you can learn how and when families share meals, which is influenced by culture and affects development.
+For example, you can learn how and when families share meals.

-When differences are viewed through the lens of culture, respectful conversations can lead to an agreement in how these practices will be supported in your home.
+When differences are discussed respectfully, it can lead to an agreement on how children will be supported in your home.

-Family child care and other learning settings provide an environment in which adults and children can learn about and honor differences in values, beliefs and perceptions.
-Learning one’s culture occurs primarily within the family; however, in family child care, children also learn about culture and experience relationships that influence their sense of who they are and who they will become.
+Family child care and other learning settings create an environment where both adults and children can learn about and respect differences in values, beliefs, and perspectives.
+While children primarily learn about their identity and background within the family, in family child care, they also encounter various ideas and relationships that shape their sense of self and who they will become.
+To support children's development, it’s important to recognize and celebrate the unique qualities of each family.
+Families differ in many ways, including:

 • Composition (who is a member of the family)